rediscovery-io/remo-python/README.md

 <img src="https://github.com/rediscovery-io/remo-python/blob/master/img/remo_normal.png" width="200">

 # Welcome to Remo
-This the open source repository for Remo python library.
+This the open source repository for remo python library.

 Remo is an open-access web-application for managing and visualising images and annotations for Computer Vision.